Translating German websites – top tips for for business and translation professionals

-Assuming the English version of your German website should be equally effective, it needs to include keywords popular in the second language.
+That means the English version of your German website also needs to be written around effective English keywords.
 This turns the process of

 translation into one of transcreation - the English translation of the German keyword may not be so popular, making it necessary to select a different keyword and adjust the text accordingly.

 So think about the actual work involved before commissioning German translations of your website.

 A badly translated company website doesn't create confidence in the products or services the company is trying to sell.
 So this is certainly not an area in which any organisation should cut corners to save costs.